IBM/watson-discovery-analyze-data-breaches/doc/index.md

 You can use this interface to explore the data in the collection.
 Click on the disclosure icons to expand and contract fields.
 You should find that all each result corresponds to one of the JSON files that you uploaded earlier.
 All of the original fields from the JSON file are there, and you'll find some additional fields too: `id`, `score`, `extracted_metadata`, and `enriched_text`.

-If you drill down into the `enriched_text` field, you'll find fields such as `entities`, `docSentiment`, `taxonomy`, and so on.
+If you drill down into the `enriched_text` field, you'll find fields such as `entities`, `sentiment`, `categories`, and so on.
 When your data was imported to the Discovery Service, enrichments were applied to the `text` field, and these fields are the result of that process.

 ## Filtering by original fields